-Remainder Parcel - A part of a larger parcel that is not platted during the subdivision of that larger parcel and which is described by metes and bounds utilized by homeowners, rather than contractors.
-Incidental sales of tools, materials, and services may occur in conjunction with the rental services.
-This may include outside storage of equipment utilized in the business.
+Remainder Parcel - A part of a larger parcel that is not platted during the subdivision of that larger parcel and which is described by metes and bounds

 Renewable Water - Surface water and alluvial groundwater.
 Renewable groundwater is found in, but not limited to, the alluvium found in the drainage systems of Big Sandy Creek, Black Squirrel Creek, Cherry Creek, Fountain Creek, Jimmy Camp Creek, Kiowa Creek, Monument Creek, Sand Creek and Williams Creek.